thinktecture/feO2x-publishing/2023-03-24_Transactional-Outbox-and-Dapr-PubSub/transactional-outbox-and-dapr-pub-sub.md

 So for things to go awry, your sidecar must be down.
 But these are built with robustness in mind.
 Once a Dapr sidecar is up and running, it will likely not fail.
 It is a technical microservice which has no business logic.
 If you have Kubernetes set up correctly with health checks and resource constraints, it will just deal with it.
 I do not want to rule out that Dapr Pub-Sub might contain bugs, but if you execute integration and load tests during development, you will probably not run into them in production.
 You as a software architect must decide if the additional investment to implement the Transactional Outbox pattern is worth the effort.

+My two cents: if you run on a properly configured Kubernetes cluster, you can get away without the Transactional Outbox pattern.
+If you use dapper in other contexts, for example simple docker-compose on Raspberry Pi(s), I would tend to implement a Transactional Outbox pattern - especially if I must not loose any events.

 ## TLDR; - Too Long, Didn't Read

 The Transactional Outbox pattern is the safest way to not loose events in a distributed system.
 When implementing it, you should consider the following points: